OpenNews/srccon-2025/homepage.md

 * Be part of hands-on workshops that reimagine newsroom tech, teamwork, leadership, community, and journalism itself—not panels where you sit back and listen, but sessions where you participate and learn.
 * Connect with people who share your hopes and dreams for journalism—not just making professional acquaintances, but creating personal relationships that last.
-* B ring who you are into a conference that thinks about the program, the schedule—even games & meals—as ways to celebrate everything you have to share.
+* Bring who you are into a conference that thinks about the program, the schedule—even games & meals—as ways to celebrate everything you have to share.

 <style>.embed-container { position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; margin-bottom: 1em; } .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }</style><div class='embed-container'><iframe src='https://player.vimeo.com/video/180221748' frameborder='0' webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe></div>